 And you are done with your baby chick.

 If you want to make hatching chicks, cut out a circle using the medium circle cutter from the Wilton set and then cut this circle in half using a knife.

 Use a knife to cut out jagged edges near the top of this egg shell.

 Stick this egg shell near the bottom of the cookie using some water or icing.

 Smooth out the sides using your finger.

-Now, make eyes just like you did before using confetti sprinkles and black edible marker.
+Now, make eyes just like you did before using confetti sprinkles and a black edible marker.

-Fill a piping bag with green icing and pipe grass on the cupcake.
+Fill a piping bag with green icing and attach the "grass" tip or the "star" tip.

 You can use Wilton’s tip 18 to make this “starry” grass